How common is infant botulism from honey?

 The researchers found that 2.1 percent of the samples contained the bacteria responsible for producing the botulinum neurotoxin.
 The researchers also noted that their results are in line with results from other countries.
 Infants and children under 12 months are at the highest risk of developing botulism from honey.

-Why does honey cause botulism in infants and not adults?
+Can honey cause botulism in children?

 Can baby have honey if it’s cooked?

 Honey can cause botulism, which is a type of food poisoning, in babies under one year old.
 Babies should not have honey in any form, even cooked in baked goods.

 Is it safe to give honey to newborns?

 Yes, babies younger than 1 year old should not be given honey.
 Clostridium bacteria that cause infant botulism usually thrive in soil and dust.
 They also can contaminate some foods — honey, in particular.